-There are two key pieces of information required to determine the presence of a HAC in a hospital separation, the diagnosis code and the condition onset flag (COF).
-The diagnosis code is recorded using the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) under the edition which is relevant to the year's data collection.
+Revision, Australian Modification (ICD-10-AM) under the edition which is relevant to the year's data collection.

 Each associated diagnosis code in the diagnosis array will also have an associated COF, which identifies whether the condition was present on admission or not.
-This information is critical in determining whether the complication was acquired in the hospital episode for the purpose of correctly identifying a HAC.
+This information is critical in determining whether the complication was acquired in the hospital episode for the purposes of correctly identifying a HAC.

 Number Complication

 1 Pressure injury

 2 Falls resulting in fracture or intracranial injury

 3 Healthcare associated infection

 4 Surgical complications requiring unplanned return to theatre

 5 Unplanned intensive care unit admission

 6 Respiratory complications

 7 Venous thromboembolism

 8 Renal failure

 9 Gastrointestinal bleeding

 10 Medication complications

 11 Delirium

-12 Persistent incontinence
+12 Incontinence

-13 Malnutrition
+13 Endocrine complications

 14 Cardiac complications

 15 Third and fourth degree perineal laceration during delivery

 16 Neonatal birth trauma